Saigon Central Post Office

 Location & History

-Saigon Central Post Office, which lies in the heart of Ho Chi Minh City and is next to the Notre Dame Cathedral, is a must-visit destination for any traveller on their first trip to this city.
-Built around 1886 – 1891, the post office is both one of the oldest and yet most iconic buildings in the city.
+The Saigon Central Post Office, located in the vibrant heart of Ho Chi Minh City, lies adjacent to the Notre Dame Cathedral.
+It remains a must-visit destination for travelers exploring the city in 2025.
+Constructed between 1886 and 1891, the post office is one of the oldest and most iconic buildings in Ho Chi Minh City.

 Photo by @NhanNguyen